 - Flexibility in paying tuition fees upfront

-Other changes that simplify registration and regulatory processes take effect from 1 July 2016 and can be found here:
+Other changes that simplify registration and regulatory processes took effect from 1 July 2016 and can be found below:

 - Streamlined registration